The resolutions of generalized co-letterplace ideals and their powers: Introduction

 \item If $[K_1,\cdots,K_m]\in F_0$, then $d_0([K_1,\cdots,K_m])=X_{p_1,K_1}X_{p_2,K_2}\ldots X_{p_m,K_m}\in \mathcal{L}(\mathfrak{A});$ \item If $t\geq 1$ and $[K_1,\cdots,K_m]\in F_t$, we denote and Define a total order on $\overline{\Omega}$: $X_{p_i,a}>X_{p_j,b}$ if and only if either $i<j$ or $i=j$ and $a<b$.
 Let $\sigma(X_{p_i,a},\overline{\Omega})$ be the number of elements in $\overline{\Omega}$ that are larger than $X_{p_i,a}$.
 Then \end{itemize} \end{Theorem}

-By comparing the resolutions presented in \cite[Theorem 3.6]{EHM} and \cite[Theorem 4.5]{FGH}, it becomes evident that the resolution provided in Theorem~\ref{main} is more accessible and intuitive.
-The main results of this paper can be summarized as follows.
+By comparing the resolutions presented in \cite[Theorem 3.6]{EHM} and \cite[Theorem 4.5]{DFN}, it becomes evident that the resolution provided in Theorem~\ref{main} is more accessible and natural.

+The main results of this paper are summarized as follows.
 In addition to Theorem~\ref{main}, we demonstrate in Corollary~\ref{powersc} that the multigraded minimal free resolution of all powers of a generalized co-letterplace ideal of the form $\mathcal{L}(P,\mathcal{A})$ can also be explicitly expressed.
 Furthermore, we establish that the simplicial complex associated with a generalized co-letterplace ideal is either a simplicial ball or a simplicial sphere, thereby providing a large class of simplicial spheres.
 (It should be noted that the boundary of a simplicial ball is a simplicial sphere.)

 The paper is organized as follows.
 Section 2 provides an overview of the basic notions and results.
 In Section 3, we prove that every generalized co-letterplace ideal has linear quotients and determine its homological shift ideals, which are shown to not have a linear resolution in general.
 Section 4 presents our main result, which is established through an induction process.
 In Section 5, we demonstrate that every power of a generalized co-letterplace ideal of the form $\mathcal{L}(P,\mathcal{A})$ is isomorphic to the quotient of another generalized co-letterplace ideal modulo a regular sequence consisting of the differences between two variables.
 However, the polarization of a power of a generalized co-letterplace ideal is not itself a generalized co-letterplace ideal in general.
-Finally, in the last section, we show that the simplicial complex associated with a generalized co-letterplace ideal is either a simplicial ball or a simplicial sphere, and we provide a classification for when it is a simplicial sphere in terms of the projective dimension of the corresponding generalized co-letterplace ideal.
+Finally, in Section 6, we show that the simplicial complex associated with a generalized co-letterplace ideal is either a simplicial ball or a simplicial sphere, and we provide a classification for when it is a simplicial sphere in terms of the projective dimension of the corresponding generalized co-letterplace ideal.